ALTERNATIVE-EU/alternative.github.io/docs/docs/user-services/overview.md

 ### User services
 The user services are those used by users to interact directly with.
-Those include CKAN and JupyterHub.

 #### CKAN
 The ALTERNATIVE platform’s data sharing part is based on CKAN, a web-based catalog platform for working with large datasets in a collaborative style.
 CKAN provides an easy to use web interface, which can be used to create, share and manage various types of data either with internal teams or external audiences.